Hosting a Python project on a Windows server involves a few steps. Here's a guide to get you started:

 Open Command Prompt and navigate to your project folder.

-Run pip install -r requirements.txt
+Run pip install -r requirements.txt to install dependencies.

 Choose a Web Server: